 You have your meal plan, you have your groceries, you've got this!
 Remember to pick one meal and focus on that to start.

 There are SO many different ways you can meal prep.
-Let’s discuss meal prep strategies.
+Let's discuss some strategies.

 Guess what?
 You DO NOT need to prep full meals.
 Small steps like cooking a batch of rice, chopping some veggies, or tossing some chicken in the slow cooker are going to help you out BIG TIME during the work week, I promise.